theforeman/staypuft/doc/setup.md

 ## Enabling Puppet SSH

 This is required for invoking puppet runs on remote machines.
-This will be needed in Staypuft for orchestration tasks.
+This will be needed in future versions of Staypuft for orchestration tasks.

--   Enable Puppet Run (Based on Foreman 1.4.1)
+-   Enable Puppet Run
     -   Go to the foreman web UI.
         Administer -> Settings -> Puppet
     -   Set Puppet Run to 'true'